- Location: New Hampshire

 Voter Registration in New Hampshire

 In a state where the motto is "Live Free or Die" and the traditional town meeting is still held each year, you can expect the voter registration process to be basic.
-Voting eligibility is simple; you must be 18 years old and a resident of New Hampshire.
+Voting eligibility is simple; you must be 18 years old by Election Day, and a resident of New Hampshire.

 The Supervisors of the Checklist will add you to the voting register at no cost to you.
 This register is maintained by the town and used at every voting session: school district votes, town meetings, presidential elections, zoning rules, and budgets.

 Keep in mind that when you go to vote on voting day you are NOW required to provide photo identification.Other Topics in This Section